10 Best Wood for Shelves – Bookcases, Closets, and More

 You get the elegance of hardwood at a cheaper rate per board foot.
 It is considered the top wood choice for indoor shelving.
 Besides, staining douglas fir wood can be easy, so you can choose to enhance its look further.

 Douglas Fir wood is not one of the sturdiest of wood.
 Thus, it is not recommended to put excessive weight and heavy loads on the shelf.
-Furthermore, it is not recommended to use this wood when making bookshelves.
+Furthermore, I’d advise against using Koa wood for bookshelves.
+While it has many great qualities, there are other woods better suited for that specific purpose.

 Pros